alttch/eva3/doc/always_exec.rst

 * If it's a simple electrical circuit without any inner logic in the :doc:`script<item_scripts>`: for example, a lamp or an outlet.
 If the lamp has already been turned on, nothing will change if the relay will be switched on - it may itself discard such a command.
-But both we and our system will be sure it's really on.
+But both us and our system will be sure it's really on.

 It is not recommended in the following cases: